 - Savings Incentive Match Plan for Employees (SIMPLE): Another IRA tailored for small-business owners or those who are self-employed, SIMPLE plans allow you to put up to $13,500 of your business net earnings into the account, where the money remains tax-deferred until you start taking your withdrawals.

 - Coverdell Education Savings Account (CESA): This account aids with saving for education costs for those 18 years old or younger, but functions similar to a Roth IRA with more limits.
 For example, the beneficiary must be 18 years or younger when the account is set up (or be a special needs beneficiary), and you can make a maximum contribution of $2,000 per year.
 Only those with modified adjusted gross incomes of up to $110,000 ($220,000 if filing a joint return) may make a contribution to the account, and the contributions are not tax-deductible.
 The beneficiary can use the funds from the CESA for qualifying expenses toward their education.

 How does an IRA savings account work?

-You can contribute money to your IRA savings account any time you like, just as you would with an ordinary savings account.
-However, because this is an IRA product, it’s still subject a 2019 contribution amount limit of $6,000 (or $7,000 if you’re aged 50 or older), the same as an IRA account at a brokerage firm.
+You can contribute money to your IRA savings account anytime, just as you would with an ordinary savings account.
+However, because this is an IRA product, it’s still subject to a 2021 contribution amount limit of $6,000 (or $7,000 if you’re age 50 or older), the same as an IRA account at a brokerage firm.